-10. All claims from any public two- or four-year institution challenging the effective preparation of any other public institution's coursework for transfer purposes shall be evaluated and appropriate measures shall be taken to re-ensure that the quality of the coursework has been reviewed and approved on a timely basis by sending and receiving institutions alike.
-This process of formal review shall occur every four years through the staff of the Commission on Higher Education, beginning with the approval of these procedures.
+10. All claims from any public two- or four-year institution challenging the effective preparation of any other public institution's coursework for transfer purposes will be evaluated by the staff of the Commission on Higher Education in consultation with the Advisory Committee on Academic Programs.
+After these claims are evaluated, appropriate measures will be taken to ensure that the quality of the coursework has been reviewed and approved on a timely basis by sending and receiving institutions alike.